Upcoming events

 About Kara:

-Fund & Development Chair Kara Kunkleman has been active in Junior League for the past 3 years.
+Kara Kunkleman has been active in Junior League for the past 4 years.
 Living in Burton, Kara is known as Blondie Jr. (working catering & as the event manager at Blondie’s food and spirits AND director of operations of Blondie’s Best Cheesecake Ever) Kara loves traveling, cooking, baking, and volunteer work.
 Her favorite color is pink with a newfound love of olive green.
 Her favorite food - well, it’s hard for her to pick a favorite!
 Kara is a single cat mom of two purrfect cats, Oliver & OJ

 Why Junior League?